Chevalley Supergroups of type D(2,1;a): Chevalley supergroups of type

 Finally, we can prove that the Chevalley supergroups are affine:

 \begin{theorem} Every Chevalley supergroup $ \bG $ is an affine supergroup. \end{theorem}

-Indeed, this is a direct consequence of the last two results, as they imply that the group-functor $ \bG $ is (isomorphic to) the direct product of three representable group-functors, hence in turn it is representable as well, which entails that it is an affine supergroup.
+Indeed, this is a direct consequence of the last two results, as they imply that the group functor $ \bG $ is isomorphic (as a set valued functor) to the direct product of three representable group functors, hence in turn it is representable as well, which entails that it is an affine supergroup.

-Another immediate consequence (of the same results) is the following, which improves, for Chevalley supergroups, a more general result proved by Masuoka (cf.~\cite{ms}, Theorem 4.5) in the algebraic-supergeometry setting (see also \cite{vis}, and references therein, for the complex-analytic case).
+Another immediate consequence is the following, which improves, for Chevalley supergroups, a more general result proved by Masuoka (cf.~\cite{ms}, Theorem 4.5) in the algebraic setting.